3428. Maximum and Minimum Sums of at Most Size K Subsequences - Detailed Explanation

 - Since a subsequence may skip elements arbitrarily, ordering doesn’t matter—only the values.

-- To maximize a sum with up to kelements, you only ever want to pick the largest positive values (or pick none if all are non‑positive).
+kelements, you only ever want to pick the largest positive values (or pick none if all are non‑positive). - To minimize a sum with up to

-- Sorting the array (or using selection algorithms/heaps to find the top‑k) lets you compute both answers in O(n log n) or O(n + k log n).
+kelements, you only ever want to pick the smallest negative values (or pick none if all are non‑negative). - Sorting the array (or using selection algorithms/heaps to find the top‑k) lets you compute both answers in O(n log n) or O(n + k log n).

 Approach